 Note: These dates are projected based on previous years and should be confirmed on the official ACT website closer to the testing dates.

-- Complete Your Registration: Fill in your personal information and educational background.
+- Fill in your personal and school details.

-If you miss the regular registration ACT deadline, you can still register for ACT during the late registration period by paying an additional fee.
-However, it’s always best to complete your ACT exam registration on time to avoid unnecessary stress and extra costs.
+If you miss the regular deadline, don’t panic.
+You can still register during the late period by paying an extra fee.
+But it’s always better to register early to avoid the stress.

 ACT Test Schedule: What to Expect on Test Day